 These young ladies might even be seated a row or two away when they signal at me to make their offer.
 This means they have to blunder past other passengers to swap with me.
 I say ‘blunder’ because they all seem to be strapping, vigorous netball goal defenders or potential football players*, capable of shoulder charges that could flatten my unwary fellow passengers.
 To my relief, so far no-one in the aisles has been skittled.

 Most young people on the train are polite, and over the years I’ve been offered a seat a few times.
 My policy was to thank them but to say no, as I was happy to stand.
 And I was.
 My policy now is to sink my inexplicably weary frame into that place and utter my heartfelt thanks.
-Weirdly, these lasses often then beam at me as if I’m the one who has just made their day.
+Weirdly, these lasses may then beam at me as if I’m the one who has just made their day.

 Several things about this perplex me.

-Just when did I start feeling so tired at the end of the working day?
+When, oh when, did I start feeling so tired at the end of the working day?

 You are in the blog of Mark, guardian, chocolates-fetcher, cushions-arranger, photographer and typist for Mawson Bear, one of this bright world’s very few Writer-Bears.
 Apparently I am also now some sort of elder.